JetClosing/serverless-plugin-ignitor/README.md

   - serverless-plugin-ignitor
 ```

-All functions defined in the functions list will then be automatically scheduled, automatically wrapped to accept scheduled events, and immediately invoked post-deployment.
+By default all functions will then be automatically scheduled, wrapped to accept scheduled events, and immediately invoked post-deployment.
+If you want more granular control, options can be configured within a custom ignitor variable.

 ## Options